 b.
 Make a joyful shout: There is a place for songs rich with awe, reverence, or contrition, but never to the exclusion of songs that make a joyful shout to the God of Jacob.

 c.
-Raise a song and strike the timbrel: As the song unto God is raised, so should skillful music from instruments.
+Raise a song and strike the timbrel: As the song unto God is raised, so should skillful music also be raised from instruments.
 Asaph listed three: the timbrel, the pleasant harp, and the lute.

 i.
 “The mention of the tambourine [timbrel] suggests that the people danced while singing praise.”
 (VanGemeren)